Neural Generalization of Multiple Kernel Learning: Experimental Results

 \subsection{Datasets}

-Since the conventional MKL models are not scalable, we use UCI datasets for evaluation of the models.
-Following \cite{ratsch2001soft}, each dataset is randomly split into training and testing data and this practice is repeated for a number of times.
+Since the conventional MKL models are not scalable, we use UCI datasets to evaluate the models.
 These datasets are described in Table~\ref{tab:datasetinfo}.
+Following \cite{ratsch2001soft}, each dataset is randomly split into the training and testing data, and this practice is repeated 100 times, except for the image dataset, which has 20 splits.